Lower orowaiti

 What about the balance of the Lower Orowaiti section?

-Geotechnical investigations are underway at Eastons Road SH67 to Stephen Road, and Craddock Drive to Avery’s stopbank.
-Provisional design is underway, but assessing the condition of the land is a key element of detailed design.
+Geotechnical investigations are complete at Eastons Road SH67 to Stephen Road, and Craddock Drive to Avery’s stopbank.
+Provisional design is underway.
+Construction is likely to take place from late 2026, into 2027 (subject to consenting).